Written by Jonathan Munson, Executive Director

 Mitchell, my son with special needs, absolutely loves going to the pool.
 Seeing him splash and play, you’d think he was a fish.

 There’s just one little problem – he drinks the water.
 And I’m not just talking about a small amount of water.
-His water consumption on a summer afternoon rivals that of largemouth bass.
+His water consumption on a summer afternoon rivals that of a largemouth bass.

 Of course, his mom and I do everything to prevent this.
 We talk about it in the car on the way there.
 We’ve even made up a silly song that admonishes him: “Don’t drink the pool.”
 Yet, despite our best efforts, and even though I’m swimming right next to him, he quickly bobs his head down and takes a giant gulp.